Sou001/api_spotify/README.md

  2 - Set Redirect URIs in APP settings

-  * We add the the path : http://Localhost
+  * We add the the path : http://localhost

+ 3 - Get playlists